-If you want blisteringly fast and even fingers on your sax then you MUST know about alternate fingerings.
+If you want blisteringly fast and even fingers on your sax, then you MUST know about alternate fingerings.

 Why learn alternate fingerings?

 Here’s the thing.
 Alternate fingerings are just secret codes to help your fingers move as fast as possible.
-If to be efficient and to be able to play beautiful, smooth, fast lines, then you need to understand how to play these alternate fingerings.
+If you want to be efficient and to be able to play beautiful, smooth, fast lines, then you need to understand how to play these alternate fingerings.
 And more importantly, you need to know when to use them.

 B flat Fingering (Bb) Side B flat

 The very first thing we probably all learned on the saxophone for B flat (Bb) was one with two fingers – the B finger, and the A finger – plus the first side key down.
 I like to call this the “side B flat”.

 Now that’s a good everyday fingering that you can use in lots of different situations, but it’s not the fingering that I use the most.

 Here’s a quick reminder – a (Bb) B flat is when we go from B, down a half step or a semitone, to get to Bb (B flat).